Article first published in August 2015, updated April 2019

 Notice the first words of this company’s message.
 They’re about a special offer, an offer that’s ending today.
 People are always interested in discounts, so, if the reader is lacking anything that the company offers, they’ll know to act quickly, resulting in a quick and easy sale.

 Another store that’s advertising a sale, but this one’s a little more boisterous.
 In large lettering, one clearly sees a message detailing 20% off the company’s shoes.
 Footwear doesn’t always come cheap, so a message like this is probably going to attract readers at first glance, if their own shoes need replacing.
 In this example, the offer and simplicity make the early text that will appear as the preheader so valuable.

 There are a few reasons preheader text is an important consideration when creating your email campaigns:

-Preheader text is used by subscribers as a prescreening tool
+Subscribers use preheader text as a prescreening tool

-Along with the subject line, the preheader text is the first thing subscribers come into contact with when they receive your email campaign.
+Along with the subject line, the preheader text is the first thing subscribers encounter when they receive your email campaign.

-It’s these two elements that they use to decide whether or not to open your campaign, and without getting your email opened it’s impossible to get people to click-through and take your desired conversion action (like making a purchase on your website for instance).
+They use these two elements to decide whether to open your campaign and, without getting your email opened, it’s impossible to get people to click-through and take your desired conversion action (like making a purchase on your website, for instance).

 Preheader text can be used as subliminal advertising